From Who Said What to Who They Are: Modular Training-free Identity-Aware LLM Refinement of Speaker Diarization: Results

 \subsubsection{SD with LLM identity detection}

-In the example shown in Fig.~\ref{fig:llm_identity}, we calculated speaker embeddings for each diarization segment and visualized them, with colors indicating distinct speaker labels.
+Fig.~\ref{fig:llm_identity}, visualizes speaker embeddings for each diarization segment of a single audio recording, with colors indicating distinct speakers.
 In SD results, three clear clusters can be observed, leading the SD model to assign each cluster a unique speaker label.
 However, according to ground-truth, SD labels for Speaker 1 and 3 actually correspond to the same speaker.
-This misassignment stems from the dynamic real-world recording environment, where the patient changes their relative position to the microphone during the conversation.
-Despite acoustic differences, the conversation flow allows the LLM to recognize that speakers 1 and 3 are the same, mitigating SD errors from unknown speaker counts.
-Furthermore, the LLM assigns actual identity to the SD pseudo-labels, correctly identifying the clinician as a physical therapist, the patient, and the third speaker as the patient’s son.
-Notably, even without prior knowledge of the conversation, the LLM effectively inferred the context and assigned appropriate speaker identities.
+Despite acoustic differences resulting from environmental changes, the conversation flow allows the LLM to recognize that speakers 1 and 3 are the same, mitigating SD errors from unknown speaker counts.
+Furthermore, the LLM assigns appropriate actual identity to the SD pseudo-labels, correctly identifying the clinician as a physical therapist, the patient, and the third speaker as the patient’s son, even without prior knowledge of the conversation.

+Through manual inspection of the outputs, we observe that Qwen3-32B produces identity predictions that are much closer to those of GPT compared to Qwen3-8B.
+Specifically, GPT is more likely to provide both the speaker’s name (when available in the conversation) and their role, whereas Qwen3-8B provides less detailed identities and inconsistently uses names or roles, as illustrated in Table~\ref{tab:llm_identity_example}.
+All models improve diarization via identity detection, though GPT offers the largest benefits.
+In addition, GPT achieves strong performance with straightforward prompts, whereas Qwen models require specifically crafted instructions to reason and produce comparable identity accuracy.